BindaCMS/binda/README.md

 ## Create a structure

 Creating a _structure_ is fairly easy.
 Just click on the sidebar tab called _Structures_ and then on the _New structure_ button.
 You will be asked to provide a name which will be used from then on to call the relative component or board.
 You can also select the type of structure: _component_ or _board_.
 The former will let you create multiple instances for that structure whereas the latter will let you create only one instance.
 Why?
-A _component_ is great for something like posts, pages and so on. _Board_ are useful for content that is used once, for example the website description.
+A _component_ is great for something like posts, pages and so on. _Board_ are useful for content that is set once throghout the application, for example the website description.

 Once the _structure_ has been created it's possible to add field groups.
 By default there is one field group called *General Details* which is empty.
 You can customize that or add new ones.

 In order to add _field settings_ that will let you add content to your _component_ (or _board_) you need to enter on of the _structure's field groups_.

-## Retrive a structure
+## Retrieve a structure

 Once you create a _structure_ you can call it from your controller like so: